plone/training/deployment/in_operation.rst

 It's not a lot, but that gives it some memory use advantage over multiple, single-threaded clients.
 You may want to make that trade off differently.

-We also have haproxy set up to only make one connection at a time to each of our ZEO clients.
+We also have HAProxy set up to only make one connection at a time to each of our ZEO clients.
 This is also a trade off.

 We lose the nice client behavior of automatically using different delivery threads for blobs.